Healthcare & Rehabilitation

 Surgeons, Hospitals & Rehab Units

-Persons who are severely injured or who develop Mobility Impairments through a disease or condition, are most often Hospitalized, so that they may be treated and given time to recover or learn to adapt to their new circumstances.
-In many cases these patients are sent to Rehabilitation Hospitals or Hospitals that have Rehab Units, that specialize in the rehabilitation and treatment of specific conditions or injuries.
+Persons who are severely injured through a Spinal Cord Injury or who develop Mobility Impairments through a disease or condition, are most often hospitalized, so that they can be treated and given time to recover or learn to adapt to their new circumstances.
+In many cases these patients are sent to Rehabilitation Hospitals or Hospitals that have Rehab Units, that specialize in the rehabilitation and treatment of specific conditions or injuries which cause mobility impairments.

-Persons with Mobility Impairments such as Spinal Cord Injuries, will more often than not, have dealings with various types of Surgeons and Physicians.
-If the person sustained the Mobility Impairment through an injury, the patient will be allocated a surgeon in hospital that specializes in certain types of operations, such as Plastic Surgeons, Neurosurgeons, cardiothoracic surgeons, general surgeons, paediatric surgeons and trauma or orthopaedic surgeons.
+Persons with Mobility Impairments such as Spinal Cord Injuries (SCI), will more often than not, have dealings with various types of Surgeons and Physicians.
+Those persons who have sustained their Mobility Impairment through an injury such as a SCI for example, will be allocated a surgeon in a hospital that specializes in certain types of operations, this includes Plastic Surgeons, Neurosurgeons, cardiothoracic surgeons, general surgeons, paediatric surgeons and trauma or orthopaedic surgeons.

-There are various Hospitals or Rehabilitation Centres throughout South Africa, visit our Health Care - Search Facility and search for "Hospitals" or "Rehabilitation Centres" to find one near you, or visit www.sadoctors.co.za - private hospitals to find a Private Hospital or Clinic in your area, or visit www.sadoctors.co.za - state hospital to find a State Hospital or Clinic in your area.
+There are various Hospitals or Rehabilitation Centres throughout South Africa, such as Walking With Brandon Foundation in Cape Town, visit our Health Care - Search Facility and search for "Hospitals" or "Rehabilitation Centres" to find one near you, or visit www.sadoctors.co.za - private hospitals to find a Private Hospital or Clinic in your area.
+You can also find out more information about the Walking With Brandon Foundation in Cape Town, by clicking the link.
+You can also visit www.sadoctors.co.za - state hospital to find a State Hospital or Clinic in your area.

 Life & Rehabilitation After Hospital